onotelli/justniffer/python/justniffer-cli/README.md

 ```
 selectors:
-  - TLSInfoExtractor
+  TLSInfoExtractor:
-  - HttpInfoExtractor
+  HttpInfoExtractor:
-  - SSHInfoExtractor
+  SSHInfoExtractor:
-  - my_custom_module:MyCustomProtocolSelector # Example of a custom selector
+  my_custom_module:MyCustomProtocolSelector: # Example of a custom selector
-  - AnotherSelectorWithOptions: # Example of a selector with arguments
+  AnotherSelectorWithOptions: # Example of a selector with arguments
     option1: true
     threshold: 42

 ```